danbev/learning-iot/README.md

 Vin < Vref = output 0
 ```
 The output is the same as the output of the open collector switch.

+### Voltage Collector Collector/Voltage Drain Drain
+Vcc and Vdd are the positive supply voltage to an IC or circuit.

+### Voltage Source Source/Voltage Emitter Emitter
+Vss and Vee are the negative supply voltage to an IC or electronic circuit.